Tangerina-PT/English/Year1.md

 ***

 ### Notes/Notas
+* Any activity that is too difficult or leads to frustration should be discontinued immediately. / Qualquer actividade que seja difícil de mais ou leve à frustraçao deve ser descontinuada imediatamente.
 * Ensure the sound is switched on. / Certifiquem-se de que o som está ligado.
 * Some resources have been produced for younger children.
 They have been selected for use due to the slow, clear pronunciation of the target language.
 Alguns dos recursos são destinados a crianças mais novas.
 Foram selecionados devido à pronuncia lenta e clara.
 * Some resources, produced prior to the widespread use of tablets and smart phones, are not formatted for or accessible via these devices and are best accessed via an internet browser on a computer.
 Alguns recursos foram produzidos antes do uso ubíquo de tablets e smart phones, não estando formatados para nem acessíveis através destes aparelhos e funcionam melhor num browser regular instalado num computador.